 You’ll be able to think of an example straight away... you know, those pictures of celebs who’ve had too much plastic surgery.
 Plastic surgery addiction is real.
 The more surgeries people have, the better they claim they feel.

-But will heading for breast implant surgery leads you down a path to pursuing body perfection through repeated plastic surgeries?
+But will heading for a breast augmentation lead you down a path to pursuing body perfection through repeated plastic surgeries?

 It’s an ADDICTION

 Addiction is such a strong word, bringing to mind drug or alcohol problems, but addictions come in many forms.
 I say I’m addicted to pizza (I really don’t feel like I could live without it!) but I’m not actually addicted.

 Plastic surgery has become very normal in today’s society.
 It’s now so accepted that, apart from the hardcore haters, it’s pretty much seen as a normal approach to self improvement.